erisu/cordova-docs/www/docs/en/dev/guide/platforms/ios/plugin.md

 exec(<successFunction>, <failFunction>, <service>, <action>, [<args>]);
 ```

-This marshals a request from the `UIWebView` to the iOS native side,
+This marshals a request from the `WKWebView` to the iOS native side,
 effectively calling the `action` method on the `service` class, with
 the arguments passed in the `args` array.